Why should I study this course?

 Do you love performing arts, drama, West End shows?
 Are you creative in your approach?
 If you thrive on learning new performances, acting, variety and vocal skills then this could be the course for you!

-You should choose to study Performing Arts if you enjoy performing and have a keen interest in learning about acting techniques.
+You should choose to study Performing Arts (Theatre) if you enjoy performing and have a keen interest in learning about acting techniques.
 It is a practical course with many opportunities for performing.
-You will also study the elements of acting and singing, how to stage plays and in your second year you will further develop acting skills and will be asked to perform in a theatre performance.
+You will also study the elements of acting and singing, how to stage plays and in your second year you will further develop acting skills and will be asked to perform in a theatre production.

 You need a keen interest in acting and the confidence to perform in front of others.
 If you are experienced in performing arts already your skills will be put to good use especially in the units that require you to perform in front of an audience.
 In addition to your studies there will be various trips and visits throughout the year allowing you to see a wide range of performances that will open your mind to new performance experiences, question and answer sessions and workshops.